supleed2/EIE4-FYP/writeup.md

 ## Generating Audio Samples

 This section covers the `Wave Sample Generator Block` mentioned in the [Analysis and Design](#analysis-and-design) section, which corresponds the LiteX [`GenerateWave`](modules/genWave.py) module in the project files.
 Audio samples are created in the system and main 48MHz clock domain.
 This is done to allow the samples to be generated at a higher frequency than the audio sample rate and also allows the values of the CSRs to be directly read by the SystemVerilog sub-modules without the need for a clock domain crossing or synchronisation to prevent glitches.
 The LiteX module contains three `CSRStorage` slots for controlling the oscillators: an oscillator index to select which oscillator to modify, the target frequency of the selected oscillator, and the waveform of the selected oscillator from sawtooth, square, triangle or sine.
 When either a the target frequency or waveform CSR is written to by the CPU, a pulse is created indicating the respective setting was written to.
 Depending on which pulse is detected, the `genWave` SystemVerilog module updates the internal settings for the oscillator indicated by the index CSR for either the target frequency or waveform.

+### Phase-Step Calculation

 These target frequencies are then converted to phase step values for a 24 bit phase accumulator that increments at the sampling frequency of 48kHz.
 A 48kHz clock is created using a clock divider driven by the system 48MHz clock, and is used as it is a common sampling frequency, higher than the standard "CD-quality" sampling rate and allows for 1000 cycles per sample for calculation of each sample.
+The phase step values for each oscillator are updated from the target frequency values sequentially, and as these updates are done at one oscillator per cycle, the phase step values are updated within the time for one sample, resulting in a maxiumum increase in latency of one sample for changes to target frequency.
+This change allows for one multiplier block to be shared rather than using one per oscillator, which would limit the number of oscillators as the Lattice LFE5U-25F has 28 multipliers.
 The equation used to calculate the phase step value is shown in Listing x.y, where $2^{24}$ is the number of values possible in the 24 bit phase step calculation, and 48000 is the sampling frequency.

 [Listing: Equation for calculating phase step value]